Data Preparation provides several components for easy management, transformation and normalization of dates.

 Once you have a column in proper non ambiguous format, with the « Date » type, you can perform various operations on this column:

-- Extract some components fo the date (year, month, day, week, day of week, ..) into separate columns
+Extract some components of the date (year, month, day, week, day of week, ..) into separate columns

 This processor allows you to easily extract components from the date into separate columns.
 For example, you could create a column with the day of the week for each row.
 The day of the week is generally a very good feature for machine learning.

-In the Date column you are extracting from, Data Science Studio performs all computations in UTC.
-However, it is often useful to extract information in a different timezone.
+All computations on parsed date columns are performed in UTC.
+However, it is often useful to extract information from a column in a different timezone.

-To help you with that, while extracting components, Data Science Studio can «realign » them on a different timezone.
+To help you with that, while extracting components, Dataiku DSS can «realign » them on a different timezone.

 Like for the Date Parser, this timezone can be specified using 3 different ways: